NicholasGraalum/CS362-Project/LIVINGDOC.md

     - Client side rendering is better for dynamic interfaces and reduces server load
     - We chose server side rendering because we are more familiar with it, it is simpler, and our interfaces will not require many dynamic aspects.
 - **Application layer:** Data access layer (DAL) implements all necessary functions to access data so there are not SQL calls throughout program
-  - Communicates to data layers through MySQL ip using sequelize library
+  - Communicates to data layers through MySQL ip by sending sql queries.
 - **Data layer:** MySQL database
   - Alternative: NoSQL database like mongoDB
     - NoSQL databases are more flexible